iSIGHTPartners/macaroni_server/README.md

 	vagrant plugin install vagrant-proxyconf

-	Edit - deploy/VagrantFile with http and http proxy
+	Edit - deploy/VagrantFile with http and https proxy

 3. Move your terminal to the deploy directory and run Vagrant